quydang04/IDM-Activation-Script/README.md

 On Windows 10/11, right-click on the windows start menu and select PowerShell or Terminal.

-Copy-paste the below code and press enter
+Copy and paste the below code and press enter
 ```
 iwr -useb https://raw.githubusercontent.com/quydang04/IDM-Activation-Script/main/IAS.ps1 | iex
 ```